-The ninth coach in Harvard heavyweight crew history, Butt assumes his new role after the passing of the legendary Harry Parker, who guided the Crimson for 51 seasons.
+The ninth coach in Harvard heavyweight crew history, Butt assumed his role after the passing of the legendary Harry Parker, who guided the Crimson for 51 seasons.
 Butt becomes just the fourth coach to lead the Crimson since 1946.

 The Crimson posted a perfect 8-0 record in 2014 during its dual season, including a sweep of Yale in the 149th Harvard-Yale Regatta.
 Harvard also won the EARC Sprints for the fifth time in as many years, as the varsity eight took home the inaugural Harry Parker Cup.
 Butt led the team to a fifth-place finish at the IRA National Championships.

-Butt led Harvard’s lightweight program for nearly 30 seasons, steering the Crimson to 15 Eastern crowns and nine national championships, including the 2012 and 2013 IRA National Championships.
+Butt led Harvard’s lightweight program for nearly 30 seasons, steering the Crimson to nine Eastern crowns and nine national championships, including the 2012 and 2013 IRA National Championships.

 Harvard also won the Head of the Charles Regatta for the first time since 1975 during the fall of 2012.

 An outstanding oarsman himself, Butt rowed on the United States lightweight entry in the 1980 world championships, finishing fourth.
 He was a member of the winning four with coxswain at the 1979 IRA Championship and later that year was selected as an alternate on the national lightweight team.

 Butt graduated from Rutgers in 1983.
 In 1985, he was a silver medalist for the lightweight eight at the world championships in Belgium.
 In 1986, Butt was part of the Wyfold Cup championship crew at Henley.